-Most points on our site provide users the opportunity to opt-out of receiving communications from us at the point where we request contact information about the visitor.
-There are, however, a few places where users do not have the opportunity to opt-out of receiving communications.
-Should you wish to opt-out, please contact us or call 1-888-511-6548 and we will unsubscribe you from receiving further communications from us.
+Most points on our site provide users the opportunity to opt-out of receiving marketing communications from us at the point where we request contact information about the visitor.

-This site contains links to other sites.
-World Vision United States is not responsible for the privacy practices or the content of such Web sites.
+This site contains links to other non-World Vision sites.
+World Vision United States is not responsible for the privacy practices or the content of such websites.